 - Trouble maintaining the right temperature and sunlight exposure balance

-Below, I’ll explain these 9 problems you might face while growing potatoes in containers and give you some tips and tricks to help you enjoy a bountiful harvest of homegrown spuds.
+- and I’ll give you some tips and tricks to help you enjoy a bountiful harvest of homegrown spuds

 What Might Go Wrong When Planting Potatoes In Containers?